 The water quality constituent of greatest interest to the Agency and other local water agencies is TDS, or total dissolved solids (also known as salinity or salts).
-Salinity is becoming more heavily regulated by Regional Water Quality Control Boards throughout the State, especially as water agencies around the state implement recycled water systems.
+Salinity has become more heavily regulated by Regional Water Quality Control Boards throughout the State, especially as water agencies around the state have implemented recycled water systems.
 In order to maintain reasonable TDS levels in the lower reaches of the Santa Ana watershed (primarily Orange County), the Santa Ana Regional Water Quality Control Board must set standards for TDS at relatively low concentrations in the upper reaches of the watershed, where the western portion of the Agency's service area is located.
 Salinity is less of an issue in the eastern portion of the region, which is part of the Colorado River watershed and is more sparsely populated.
-This watershed already has among the highest levels of TDS in the State.

 Sewage treatment plant effluent from Beaumont, Yucaipa, and Calimesa is discharged into tributaries to the Santa Ana River and is regulated by the Santa Ana Regional Board; effluent from Banning is currently regulated by the Colorado River Regional Board, though it is likely that the Santa Ana Regional Board may at some time regulate this discharge or portions thereof.
-This is due to the fact that the City of Banning has plans for a recycled water system, parts of which will overlie a portion of the Santa Ana watershed.
+This is due to the fact that the City of Banning has plans for a recycled water system, parts of which may overlie a portion of the Santa Ana watershed.
 While most of the City is in the Colorado Basin, a small portion of it is in the Santa Ana basin.

 State legislation passed in 2009 requires more extensive groundwater elevation monitoring in basins throughout the State similar to what the Agency has performed for nearly two decades.
 The California Department of Water Resources has set up CASGEM (the California Statewide Groundwater Elevation Monitoring system).
-The Agency has been accepted as the regional monitoring entity for the region.
+The Agency is the monitoring entity for the region.
 This represents a legislative mandate to perform the groundwater level monitoring that the Agency has performed on its own for many years.
 The data uploaded by the Agency to the CASGEM system represent a relatively small subset of the Agency's overall groundwater database.

-Newer legislation passed in 2014 (the Sustainable Groundwater Management Act or SGMA) requires virtually all groundwater basins in California to be managed sustainably by 2022.
+Newer legislation passed in 2014 (the Sustainable Groundwater Management Act or SGMA) requires virtually all groundwater basins in California to have a plan to be managed sustainably by 2022.
 This could have a long-term impact on how groundwater basins in the region are managed.
 A Groundwater Sustainability Plan, or GSP, must be developed for all these basins by 2022.